Brandon Child Custody Attorney

 A parent in Brandon, Florida may be considered to be unfit if he or she abuses, abandons, or neglects the child:

 - Abuse - Intentionally causing mental or physical harm for the child or encouraging someone else to do it.

 - Abandonment - Leaving without making provision for the child’s support.
 It could also refer to not establishing a positive relationship with the child.

 - Neglect - Failing to provide care and support the child’s mental and physical health.
 It could also apply to allowing someone else to abuse, neglect, or exploit the child.

 What Rights Does a Father Have in Florida?

 For married parents going through a divorce, Florida law does not favor mothers' rights over those of the father.
-The court will make a custody decision based on what is best for the child.
+The court in Brandon will make a custody decision based on what is best for the child.

-Call Us for a Free Initial Consultation
+Call Our Child Custody Lawyers for a Free Initial Consultation